 “Identify which of your skill sets are valuable to another field, and in what capacity,” says Jacquelyn Smith, Business Insider editor.
 Then again, don’t put everything on your resume.
 Just pick the relevant ones.
 While it’s easy to list the skills common among industries, “it gets trickier when you’re considering a switch from a very specialized role to a different field”.
 Amanda Augustine, a career expert at The Ladders observed this.

 Thus, reach out to people in your target field.
 In particular, talk to and share your insights with them.
 By learning your skills and credentials, they can already tell which post suits you best.

 Know their needs and show how you can attend to them.
 Since it’s typical for employers to look for experience, what you must check are the traits they want in applicants.
 Besides, see if they have detailed requirements on personality, work style, or level of commitment.
 Further, this will help you create a resume that attracts hiring managers even if you have little (or no) experience.

 How to Succeed as a Career Changer

 In making a huge leap from one line of work to a new one, it doesn’t mean you’re in dire straits.
 It will depend much on how you package yourself.
 Your degrees and certifications will confirm your academic readiness.
 Then again, the years you’ve spent in your other careers prepared you for the challenges in your new role.
-Likewise, the above tips can help you create a winning resume employers can’t ignore.
+Likewise, the above tips can help you create a winning resume employer can’t ignore.

-If these tips on how to make a perfect resume step by step aren’t enough or writing isn’t your forte, hire a resume writing firm.
+If these tips on how to make a perfect resume step by step aren’t enough or writing aren’t your forte, hire a resume writing firm.
 Go through our top resume reviews and choose one that can craft the perfect resume for career shifters.